-Zhang’s recent solo exhibitions include Building Opposite Building at Don Gallery, Shanghai (2016), and Pause at White Space Beijing (2016).
-Her work has also been shown at various museums and art institutions, including Rockbund Art Museum, Shanghai (2018); Ullens Center for Contemporary Art, Beijing (2017); Cass Sculpture Foundation, Chichester (2016); and the Sifang Art Museum, Nanjing (2016).
+Zhang’s recent solo exhibitions include Building Opposite Building at Don Gallery, Shanghai (2016) and Pause at White Space Beijing (2016).
+Her works have also been shown in museums and art institution, including Rockbund Art Museum, Shanghai (2018); Ullens Center for Contemporary Art, Beijing (2017); Cass Sculpture Foundation, Chichester (2016); and Sifang Art Museum, Nanjing (2016).